Dynamic Resource Allocation: Algorithmic Design Principles and Spectrum of Achievable Performances: Introduction

+At the other extreme, for a continuum of types, \cite{lueker1998average,bray2022logarithmic} show that instead of the regret being uniformly bounded, the best possible scaling for a certain class of non-atomic distributions with contiguous support is $\Theta(\log T)$ (\cite{bray2022logarithmic} shows that this is true for the more general network revenue management problem as well).
+In the context of the multisecretary problem, they devise a simple threshold policy based on the budget ratio to achieve this regret scaling.
+However, the class of non-atomic distributions considered in these papers requires the probability density function to be bounded away from zero.
+In a parallel line of inquiry, the set of distributions examined by Blumrosen and Holenstein (2008) bears close resemblance to our own.
+Yet, there are marked differences in the settings and results.
+Specifically, Blumrosen and Holenstein (2008) concentrate on the auction setting involving a single item and restrict their study to continuous distributions.

-The multi-secretary problem is a special case of a broader class of network revenue management (NRM) problems, or more broadly dynamic resource constrained reward collection problems; see \cite{balseiro2021survey} for a recent survey and unified modeling framework for this class of problems.
-There is a wide variety of applications in auction theory \cite{kleinberg2005multiple}, online resource allocation \cite{kleywegt1998dynamic, talluri2004theory}, order fulfillment \cite{jasin2015lp}, among others.
-Note that this literature typically assumes a few discrete demand and supply types.
-In the context of auctions, we can think of the multi-secretary problem as having $B$ copies of an identical good with the arriving candidates bidding on the good, and the decision maker aims to sell the goods in the most profitable manner.
+The multisecretary problem is a special case of a broader class of network revenue management (NRM) problems, or more broadly dynamic resource constrained reward collection problems; see \cite{balseiro2021survey} for a recent survey and unified modeling framework for this class of problems.
+There is a wide variety of applications in auction theory \citep{kleinberg2005multiple}, online resource allocation \citep{kleywegt1998dynamic, talluri2006theory}, order fulfillment \citep{jasin2015lp}, among others.
+Note that this literature typically assumes a small number of types.